Swadian/Banking_project/README.md

 while salary implements a basic method of adding a fixed amount to the balance, for convenience. <br>
 Transfers can either be of the basic one-time type or have a built-in recurrence, with a method that automatically checks for any due re-payments and creates the necessary new transfers.
+## Services
+While the main class implements the GUI, the vast majority of the logic in the methods is located in the service class.
+One can declare multiple instances of the service class, if one desires to administrate different banking "databases".